Lord Our Righteousness Church: Overturn and reinstatment of conviction

-On October 22, 2012, the New Mexico Supreme Court overturned the New Mexico Court of Appeals ruling and Wayne Bent would continue to serve out the remainder of his sentence in prison for the next four years.
+However, on October 22, 2012, the New Mexico Supreme Court overturned the New Mexico Court of Appeals ruling.

-Release from prison
+Remaining incarceration, and release

-Wayne Bent was paroled from prison in February 2016 after being diagnosed with a cancer that threatened the hearing in his left ear.
-He has since published a book about his legal case on his website.
+Bent would serve out the remainder of his sentence in prison, for the next four years.
+He was paroled in February 2016, after being diagnosed with a cancer that threatened the hearing in his left ear.

+Post-incarceration developments

+Bent published a book-length treatment about his legal case, on his website.
 The title of the publication, The Little Book, is taken from a reference found in the biblical book of Revelation, chapter ten.